-I am currently focused on analyzing the historical carbonate budgets in the Caribbean reefs, in relation to the ecological change reported since the 1980s, to identify the major drivers affecting the balance between production and erosion in different localities, in order to describe different scenarios of change and possible future trajectories.
+I am currently focused on analyzing the historical carbonate budgets in the Caribbean reefs, in relation to the ecological change reported within the las decades, to identify the major drivers affecting the balance between production and erosion in different localities, in order to describe different scenarios of change and possible future trajectories.

 M.Sc. in Marine Science and Limnology at the National Autonomous University of Mexico.

 · Estrada-Saldívar, N., Molina-Hernández, A., Pérez-Cervantes, E., Medellín-Maldonado, F., González-Barrios, F. J., & Alvarez-Filip, L. (2020).
 Reef-scale impacts of the stony coral tissue loss disease outbreak.
 Coral Reefs.https://doi.org/10.1007/s00338-020-01949-z.